ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- Leadership and Self-Deception - The Arbinger Institute

+### 2023
 - The Essence of Software - Daniel Jackson

-### 2023
 - Trillion Dollar Triage - Nick Timiraos
 - How the World Really Works - Vaclav Smil
 - Cheap Land Colorado - Ted Conover